grantjw/product_chatbot_rag/README.md

 # LLama.cpp w/ Mistral 7b: RAG Product Reviewer
 See the app live on here: [Aesop Review Chatbot](https://huggingface.co/spaces/grantjw/Aesop_Review_Chatbot)

-You can also compare it's performance by comparing with Llama-2-7b-chat-hf with the "LLAMA2-7B_Aesop_Reviewer.ipynb" file
+You can also compare it's performance by comparing with Llama-2-7b-chat-hf with the "LLAMA2-7B_Aesop_Reviewer.ipynb" file.

 This chatbot has conversational memory and can hold follow up conversations within the same session.